-Limited availability of a direct computer interface like a USB port could pose usability difficulties.
-For example, laptop computers often have a limited number of USB ports, which may force users to unplug other USB peripherals to use the multi-factor OTP device.

-10.2.6 Single-Factor Cryptographic Software

-Users authenticate by proving possession and control of the cryptographic software key.
+NIST SP 800-63B DIGITAL IDENTITY GUIDELINES: 2505 AUTHENTICAT ION & LIFECYCLE MANAGEMENT 2506 2507 improves usability for unlocking the multi-factor OTP the authenticator output on mobile devices. device or entering 2508 Limited availability of a direct computer interface like a USB port could pose 2509 usability difficulties.
+For example, laptop computers of 1 1 2510 number of USB ports, which may force users to unplug 2511 to use the multi-factor OTP device.
+2512 2513 10.2.6 Single-Factor Cryptographic Software 2514 2515 2516 Typical Usage 2516 2517 Users authenticate by proving possession and control of the cryptograp nhic software Users authenticate by proving possession and control of the cryptograp 2518 key.
+Usability considerations for typical usage include: 2519 • Give cryptographic keys appropriately descriptive names that a - 2520 since users have to recognize and recall which cryptographic k • 2521 authentication task.
+This prevents users from having to deal wi 2522 and ambiguously-named cryptographic keys.
+Selecting from m 2523 keys on smaller mobile devices may be particularly problemati ic if the names of the 2524 cryptographic keys are shortened due to reduced screen size.
+2525 2526 10.2.7 Single-Factor Cryptographic Device 2520 2527 10.2.7 Single-Factor Cryptographic Device 2528 Typical Usage 2529 2530 Users authenticate by proving possession of the single-factor cryptogr aphic 2531 device.
+Usability considerations for typical usage include: 2532 • Requiring a physical input (e.g., pressing a button) to operate t he single-factor 2533 cryptographic device could pose usability difficulties.
+For exar 1 · 1 2534 are located on the back of computers, making it difficult for us 2535 Limited availability of a direct computer interface like a USB provide the second secon . .
+2536 usability difficulties.
+For example, laptop computers often have 2537 USB ports, which may force users to unplug other USB periph erals to use the single- 2538 factor cryptographic device.
+2539 2540 10.2.8 Multi-Factor Cryptographic Software 2541 Turical Hagoo 2542 2543 Typical Usage 2343 2544 In order to authenticate, users prove possession and control of the cryp tographic key stored 2544 2545 on disk or some other "soft" media that requires activation.
+The activa • • 2343 2546 input of a second authentication factor, either a memorized secret or a - 2340 2547 considerations for the additional factor apply as well - see Section 10 - 2548 secrets and Section

+10.4 for biometrics used in multi-factor authenticators.
+2549

+Usability considerations for typical usage include:

 • Give cryptographic keys appropriately descriptive names that are meaningful to users since users have to recognize and recall which cryptographic key to use for which authentication task.
-This prevents users from having to deal with multiple similarly- and ambiguously-named cryptographic keys.
-Selecting from multiple cryptographic keys on smaller mobile devices may be particularly problematic if the names of the cryptographic keys are shortened due to reduced screen size.

-10.2.7 Single-Factor Cryptographic Device

-Users authenticate by proving possession of the single-factor cryptographic device.

-- Requiring a physical input (e.g., pressing a button) to operate the single-factor cryptographic device could pose usability difficulties.
-For example, some USB ports are located on the back of computers, making it difficult for users to reach. - Limited availability of a direct computer interface like a USB port could pose usability difficulties.
-For example, laptop computers often have a limited number of USB ports, which may force users to unplug other USB peripherals to use the single-factor cryptographic device.

-10.2.8 Multi-Factor Cryptographic Software

-In order to authenticate, users prove possession and control of the cryptographic key stored on disk or some other "soft" media that requires activation.
-The activation is through the input of a second authentication factor, either a memorized secret or a biometric.
-Usability considerations for the additional factor apply as well - see Section 10.2.1 for memorized secrets and Section 10.4 for biometrics used in multi-factor authenticators.

-• Give cryptographic keys appropriately descriptive names that are meaningful to users since users have to recognize and recall which cryptographic key to use for which authentication task.
-This prevents users from having to deal with multiple similarly- and ambiguously-named cryptographic keys.
+This prevents users from having to deal with multiple similarly-and ambiguously-named cryptographic keys.
 Selecting from multiple cryptographic keys on smaller mobile devices may be particularly problematic if the names of the cryptographic keys are shortened due to reduced screen size.